anrogers805/Portfolio/README.md

 # Angela Rogers - Data Analytics Portfolio

-## About
+## About:sparkles:

 Hello!
 My name is Angela, I have recently gotten Google's professional certificate for data analytics, but have spent most of my time now working as a retail manager.
 I am looking forward to starting a new career path as a data analyst and see where this road takes me!

-This is a repository to showcase skills, share project sand track my progess in Data Analytics / Data Science related topics.
+:star2:This is a repository to showcase skills, share project sand track my progess in Data Analytics / Data Science related topics. :star2:

 ## Table of contents